Rogue Writing

 • Events

-about me
+About me

 Picture

 Sheila studied movement-based expressive arts at the Tamalpa Institute, where she learned how body movement and creative practices can unlock emotional healing, self-awareness, and personal growth.
 She completed Laurie Wagner’s ‘Wild Writing’ teacher training and uses these tools to help writer’s discover their authentic, unedited voice.
 She is a published poet, dancer and food is her love language.
+She is working on a memoir and studying flash fiction writing with Jeannine Ouellette.

 Some less traditional things about me....